Today we’re touring a charming two-story cottage by Jetton Construction that has lots of enjoyable design features that I think you’ll love.

-Dark gray siding paired with white trim and shutters hints at what you’ll find in this two-story cottage … a blend of dark and light.
+Dark gray siding pairs with white trim and shutters, hinting at what you’ll find in this two-story cottage – a blend of dark and light.

 The cottage kitchen is painted white from ceiling to floor.
 From the vaulted ceiling to the painted floors, this kitchen is charming at every level.
 Glass-front cabinets, pendant lighting, an oversized kitchen island, and much more come together to create a spacious yet cozy kitchen.

 Are you a fan of painted paneling?
 I am!
 Whether it’s Joanna Gaines shiplap or paneling from the seventies, I love the way the texture shows through the paint.
 This sitting area is so welcoming and a great place to read a good novel.

 Lately I’m drawn to dark rooms, like this family room with quaint and cozy appeal.
 The ceiling is unique and the dark walls lend a cozy cabin vibe.

 At the other end of the room is a handy bar for ease in entertaining.

 The living room enjoys an abundance of natural light with its wall of French doors.
 Simple roller shades help block the sun when necessary.